yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Dell/Truemobile2300.rst

 `.trx` image through the Dell firmware.
 After OpenWrt is installed it is a good idea to set the ''boot_wait'' NVRAM variable to ''on''.

+When TFTPing to a router with ''boot_wait=on'' also use a `.trx` image.

 = Serial port =

 Because this is a BCM4702KPB-based model, the multi-use pins used by the serial port